claudiamunteanu/automated-night-light/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Automated Night Light
+Raspberry Pi project created for the "Android Things" course at my university in my third year.

 This project turns the user's phone into an automatic night-light.
 The board uses a sensor, which detects the light levels in the room.
 When the sensor will detect that the room is too dark, the phone’s flashlight will turn on automatically, and vice-versa: when the room is light up again, the phone’s flashlight will turn off.

 <!-- TABLE OF CONTENTS -->